 Multifamily housing software typically combines several functional modules.
 Feature depth varies significantly across platforms, so understanding what each module does helps identify gaps in a current stack.

 Accounting capabilities include rent invoicing, payment processing, general ledger management, and financial reporting.
-Multifamily apartment accounting differs from standard accounting software by handling unit-level tracking, complex charge structures, and portfolio consolidation.
+Multifamily apartment accounting differs from standard accounting software by handling unit-level tracking, complex charge structures, and portfolio oversight.

 Centralized document storage keeps lease files, addenda, notices, and compliance records organized and accessible.
 This supports audit readiness and property transitions, where incoming operators want immediate access to complete resident files.